sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 * pro: less than one syscall per message
 * con: messages are not immediately written

+##### Both and Other
+I'm missing a category of techniques here, which involve performing the dispatch off-thread.
+I think this is a great solution, but

+If you're satisfied with that much, I don't think you should bother yourself with the rest of what I have here.
+Thank you--until next time.

 #### Verdict
-In my discussion above, I made the point that we had agreed it would be OK to elide an `fsync`, given that it isn't vital for messages to make their way to storage during a system crash.
+Earlier I made the point that the team agreed it would be OK to elide an `fsync`, given that it isn't vital for messages to make their way to storage during a system crash.
-Given this point, one might read the summaries above and conclude we're similarly fine missing immediacy for writing logs.
+Given this, one might read the summaries above and conclude it's fine to lose immediacy for sending logs out-of-process.
 Not so.

 When systems crash, it is very rarely the result of one of the applications you run.